 Rank1 – When a target is at 20% HP or less, may choose to cut your damage in half after having rolled damage dice, but before the GM announces any result

 Rank2 – Any attack that would result in the target’s death instead inflicts only enough damage to reduce the target’s HP to -10.
 For some low stamina targets this may still result in fatal injuries.
-If the attack was a resulting in death, instead reduce the target’s hp to -20.
+If the attack was a critical hit resulting in death, instead reduce the target’s hp to -20.
 Target must apply the appropriate level of injury for being reduced to -10 or -20.
 See Injuries page for details.

 Rank3 – Any damage overrun lost as a result of Rank of Non-Lethal Combat can be applied to your next attack on another target (I.e. if inflicting 50 damage with a regular hit on a target with only 30HP, the damaged target drops to -10HP, resulting in 10 damage that can be applied to your next attack)